 In Cala Mondragó, as it is a Natural Park, there is less accommodation available than in other areas.
 A good rated hotel near Cala Mondragó is Hotel Cala Yuca with 9,7 in Booking.

-And so much for the information about Cala Mondragó beach.
-Having told you that it is one of the jewels in the crown of Mallorca, we have made it clear that it is one of our favourites, right?
+And this is all the information about the beach of Cala Mondragó.
+Having told you that it is one of the crown jewels of Mallorca, we have made it clear that it is one of our favourites, haven’t we?
 What do you think, have you already been there and want to tell us something we don’t know?
-We’d love to read you!
+We’d love to read about it!